Conformal changepoint localization: Experiments

-\subsubsection{Detecting Gaussian mean-shift}
+\subsection{Detecting Gaussian mean-shift}

+We begin our empirical evaluation of \conch{} with the classical Gaussian mean-shift model.
+In all experiments\footnote{All code required to reproduce our experiments is available at \url{https://github.com/rohanhore/CONCH}.} reported in this paper, confidence sets are computed using the Monte--Carlo variant \conch-MC (\Cref{alg:conch_MC}) with $M=300$, which retains the same finite-sample validity guarantee as the full-permutation procedure while remaining computationally feasible in practice.

-We begin with the most well-studied setting for changepoint analysis, namely the Gaussian mean-shift model, to illustrate the behavior of our proposed \conch{} framework.
-Specifically, we generate a sequence of \(n=1000\) i.i.d. observations with a changepoint at $\xi=400$: the pre-change distribution is $\Pcal_{0,\xi} = \bigotimes_{t=1}^{\xi}\mathcal{N}(-1,1)$, while the post-change distribution is $\Pcal_{1,\xi} = \bigotimes_{t=\xi+1}^{n}\mathcal{N}(1,1)$.
-We evaluate \conch{} using four choices of CPP scores, introduced earlier in Section~\ref{sec:practical_scores}: (a) weighted mean difference, with a specified weight function, (b) oracle log-likelihood ratio (LLR), (c)parametrically learned LLR, assuming knowledge of the Gaussian family and (d) nonparametrically learned LLR, via kernel density estimates.
+Specifically, we generate a sequence of $n=1000$ i.i.d.\ observations with a changepoint at $\xi=400$: the pre-change distribution is $\Pcal_{0,\xi} = \bigotimes_{t=1}^{\xi}\mathcal{N}(-1,1)$, while the post-change distribution is $\Pcal_{1,\xi} = \bigotimes_{t=\xi+1}^{n}\mathcal{N}(1,1)$.
+We evaluate \conch{} using four choices of CPP scores, introduced earlier in Section~\ref{sec:practical_scores}: (a) weighted mean difference, with a specified weight function, (b) oracle log-likelihood ratio (LLR), (c) parametrically learned LLR, assuming knowledge of the Gaussian family and (d) nonparametrically learned LLR, via kernel density estimates.
+Here and throughout this paper, while applying \conch, we recompute the MLE for all the LLR scores for each permutation.

 Figure~\ref{fig:gaussian_experiment} displays the distribution of the resulting $p$-values produced by each method. \conch{} produces sharply localized confidence sets across all score choices.
 The weighted-mean score results in the widest interval, $[385,408]$, whereas all three LLR-based scores (oracle, parametrically learned and non-parametrically learned) yield a much narrower set $\{397,398,400\}$.